MHM-Rajpoot/MHM-Rajpoot/README.md

 </table>
 <!-- GIF-GALLERY:END -->

 ## About Me

 I build **production-ready AI systems** that combine **research, engineering, and deployment**.

 My work sits at the intersection of:

 - Artificial Intelligence and Machine Learning
 - NLP, LLMs, RAG, and Agentic AI
 - AI Agents, MCP, and Tool Calling
 - Data Engineering and Scalable Pipelines
 - Full Stack Development, APIs, and Intelligent Apps
 - Cloud, MLOps, and Deployment

-I enjoy turning ideas into real systems  from **data collection and model training** to **RAG pipelines, agentic workflows, backend APIs, dashboards, and deployment-ready products**.
+I enjoy turning ideas into real systems, from **data collection and model training** to **RAG pipelines, agentic workflows, backend APIs, dashboards, and deployment-ready products**.

 ---

 ## What I Bring

 - Strong blend of **AI research + software engineering**
 - Ability to build **end-to-end systems**, from data pipelines to agentic applications